 Which type of photography should I master?
 That is probably the most challenging decision to make when you are starting your pursuit of photography as a career.
 When you think of all of the various subjects there are to capture, and all of the different ways to create the image, the field of photography really is dynamic and varied.
-There is something for everyone in photography, and the types of photography jobs are just as exciting.
+It is imperative that you understand the various photography niches before you choose the career of your choice.
+Remember that there is something for everyone in photography, and the types of photography jobs are just as exciting.

 We have compiled the most popular 15 genres of photography.
 Of course, this list is not all-inclusive, since there are many careers made in various niches within our industry.
-And there are also many careers that are not related directly to photography that require good photographic skills to complete.
-In today's social media connected world, many workers are taking photographs and sharing their experiences as part of their jobs.
+And there are also many careers that are not directly related to photography that require an understanding of photography technique, creativity, and good compositional skills.
+Such jobs require one to pay great attention to detail while taking photographs.
+Professionals worldwide are connecting on social media and creating photographs to document their style and repertoire of work.

 #1 - Wedding Photography